Vielsalm: History

 The modern municipality is the product of the merger of the former municipalities of Vielsalm, Grand Halleux, Petit Thier and Bihain along with some parts of Lierneux, Beho Arbrefontaine.

 There is evidence of habitation from neolithic times in the form of stone polishers.
 There is a Celtic enclosure and traces of gold mining.
 There are some evidence of a Middle Age castle near the church in Vielsalm, and the remains of a 14th-century castle near Salmchâteau consisting of two towers with a narrow entrance.

 In World War II, the 75th Infantry Division of the U.S. Army, 575th Signal Co., maintained its command post in the town from January 19–22, 1945, as it counterattacked against the German Army.

 Economy

-The city has significant mining operations of slate, and a local whetstone, called coticule.
+The town has significant mining operations of slate, and a local whetstone, called coticule.
 The extracted coticule in Vielsalm owes its very fine abrasive properties to spessartine, which is a particular variety of garnet.
 The coticule is a metamorphic microcristalin schist, very fine grained, 35 to 40% of it small crystals of spessartine, of about 5 to 20 μm in diameter.
 These quarries, which are now almost exhausted, have been operating since the beginning of the 16th century to make razor stones prized for their longevity.
 The town currently has an industrial zone in Burtonville, in which are located small and medium-sized enterprises.